What are the surrogacy options?

 Many couples have had difficulty carrying full-term pregnancies for a variety of reasons.
 Every couple is unique, but the need to carry a baby to term while avoiding the physical stress of pregnancy is very common.
 Sometimes the mother’s uterus is simply unable to carry a pregnancy.
 In other cases the mother’s general health makes the stress of pregnancy risky.
 In all these cases, surrogacy is often a very safe and reliable solution.

-These couples have a few options to pursue surrogacy overseas…
+These couples have a few options to pursue surrogacy…

 Option 1: Full Surrogacy Overseas

-Donating your own eggs for the IVF procedure is called a “Self Cycle”.
+Donating your own eggs for the IVF procedure is called a “self-cycle”.
 It is quite common, but you must first have some fertility tests to show that you are able to donate the needed eggs for the procedure.
 Unfortunately, it is not as easy to be an egg donor as many women think, especially for women with many failed pregnancies.

 Option 2: Surrogacy with Frozen Embryos

-Option 3: Surrogacy with Egg Donor
+Option 3: Surrogacy with an Egg Donor

-Didn’t find what you need?
-Search our Surrogacy Guide for all the answers…
+Search our complete library for all the answers…